Fact Sheet 202

 THE BOTTOM LINE

-Treating HIV disease is very complicated.
+Treating HIV disease can be complicated.
 There are choices to consider at every stage of the disease.
 It’s best if you and your health care provider work together as a team.
 That makes it easier to choose and stick to your treatment plan.
 “Care provider” means a doctor, a physician’s assistant, or a nurse practitioner.

 There are several issues you may want to consider in choosing an HIV care provider.
 You might decide to have them be your “regular doctor” for all of your health issues.
 You might use a different care provider for most health issues and use your HIV provider as a specialist.
 If your regular provider isn’t an HIV specialist, be sure they regularly get expert advice on HIV issues.